 - You can also use the “predefined pools” to add an account setting.
 By clicking one of the pool, then the default setting will load.

 - After setting your mining account details, please save the setting by clicking “Save pools“.
 (The “Save pools” button will appear automatically after changes made.
 Otherwise, the button will be hidden.

 - You don’t need to change anything else on the “Miner” setting page.
 (For example, the “SCMINER Options” )

 - Wait for 1~3 minutes, then the miner will reload the mining setting and start mining with the mining account you just set.

 - Navigate to the homepage by clicking the red circle in the following picture.

-- You can check the mining details on the configuration homepage.
+- You can the monitor mining details on the configuration homepage.
 The mining speed showing here will be refreshed every 5 seconds.

 - If your miner works perfectly, you don’t need to change anything else(including other settings in “Settings”, “Backup”, “Terminal” tabs).
 If you don’t know what you are doing, don’t tweak it.

-- Now, you are all set up.
-Let the beautiful machine work and earn money for you.
+- Now, you are all set.
+Let the smart little one work and earn money for you.